Guardians vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Guardians Recent Betting Performance

-- The Guardians have played as the underdog in six of their past 10 games and have gone 4-2 in those contests.
+- The Guardians have played as the underdog in five of their past 10 games and have gone 4-1 in those contests.

-- In their last 10 games with an over/under, the Guardians and their opponents have combined to eclipse the total six times.
+- When it comes to the over/under, the Guardians and their foes are 6-4-0 in their previous 10 contests.

-- The Guardians' previous 10 contests have not had a runline set by oddsmakers.
+- Oddsmakers have not posted a runline in any of the Guardians' past 10 games.

 Guardians Betting Records & Stats

-- The Guardians have been chosen as underdogs in 74 games this year and have walked away with the win 33 times (44.6%) in those games.
+- The Guardians have been underdogs in 74 games this season and have come away with the win 33 times (44.6%) in those contests.

+- Cleveland has a record of 12-20 in games where bookmakers have it as underdogs of at least +120 on the moneyline.

-- Bookmakers have implied with the moneyline set for this matchup that the Guardians have a 51.2% chance of pulling out a win.
+- The Guardians have an implied victory probability of 45.5% according to the moneyline set by oddsmakers for this matchup.

-- Games involving Cleveland have gone over the total set by sportsbooks in 64 of 152 chances this season.
+- Cleveland's games have gone over the total in 65 of its 153 chances.

 - The Guardians are 7-3-0 against the spread in their 10 games that had a posted line this season.